byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 <!--
 Future Changes:
+* Have them read through the testbench in some detail and answer questions about the testbench.
+They are not writing testbenches but I should ask them to read through it and understand it.
 * The synthesis tool couldn't extract a FSM from some students.
 Need to figure out what is going on.
 Perhaps make a requirement that it has to find it?
 -->